qw123qw0324/Redux_Example/README.md

-# This is a example of redux
+# This is an example of redux